List of PHP accelerators: Nusphere PhpExpress

-Zend Opcache (ex.
+Zend OPcache (ex.
 Zend Optimizer+)

-Zend Opcache is an open source component of Zend Server and Zend Server Community Edition.
-Zend Opcache speeds up PHP execution by opcode caching and optimization.
+Zend OPcache is an open source component of Zend Server and Zend Server Community Edition bundled with the PHP language itself.
+Zend OPcache speeds up PHP execution by opcode caching and optimization.
 It stores precompiled script bytecode in shared memory.
 As of version 7.0 it can store precompiled script bytecode on disk.
 This eliminates the stages of reading code from the disk and compiling it on future access.
 For further performance improvements, the stored bytecode is optimized for faster execution.
-Unlike Zend Optimizer, Zend Opcache doesn't load files encoded by Zend Guard.
+Unlike Zend Optimizer, Zend OPcache doesn't load files encoded by Zend Guard.
 Zend provides another component, Zend Guard Loader, in order to load encoded applications with Zend Server and Zend Server Community Edition.

-Zend Optimizer+ was renamed to Zend Opcache mid of March 2013.
+Zend Optimizer+ was renamed to Zend OPcache mid of March 2013.

-Starting with PHP 5.5 the Zend Opcache is integrated and shipped with PHP.
+Starting with PHP 5.5 the Zend OPcache is integrated and shipped with PHP.